autobotsUW/ADAS-on-Treadmill-2024/README.md

 We use ROS2 Humble with ubuntu 22.04

-Oh to launch the system:
+Oh to launch car controller:
 ```
 cd ros2_jf_waterloo
 source install/setup.bash